tflanagan7/Flatiron_Sem2_Capstone/README.md

 ***

 ### Conclusion - Next Steps
-1. Since we've identified that our model does poorly at predicting breakout performances, a solution could be that the model needs to find a way to incorporate their **Minor League stats**.
+1. Since we've identified that our model does poorly at predicting breakout performances, a solution could be that the model needs to find a way to **incorporate their Minor League stats**.

+This would be most likely the greatest impact we can make on chipping away at the seemingly irreducible error that to a degree comes from the game's unpredictable nature.

 2. Could we expand our model potentially to **track how a pattern of WAR over several seasons can predict Next_WAR**?
 Rather than predicting next season WAR off just the prior season's stats.

+In combination with including minor league stats  this could also add an additional layer, where one bad season where you were coming off an injury causes the model to underrate a players capabilities.

 3. **Lets test our model with prediction based off the 2022 season and track it's successes and failures**

 ![secondbase](/Images/secondbase.png)
 Interesting here, our model predicts Willy Adames to record the highest WAR in MLB history.
 We can take this as another sign that the model could still use some tuning.

+***

 ### Repository Navigation
 Reproduction or recreation of this model can be done following the workflow in the Final Notebook
 * See [the Final Notebook outlining step-by-step processes and their methodology in depth](https://github.com/tflanagan7/Flatiron_Sem2_Capstone/blob/main/Final%20Notebook.ipynb)

 For consolidated project material look into the presentation powerpoint files.
 * See [the Powerpoint Presenation](https://github.com/tflanagan7/Flatiron_Sem2_Capstone/blob/main/Capstone%202.pptx)